makrai/notes/dubossarsky20-spectra-cross-ling.md

     correlation from 0.79 to 0.87 (Table 2, second column)
   * POS tagging task, SVG and GH are on par, and the
     * combination with IS and TYP increase their correlation from 0.52 to 0.59
-  * Additional results and analyses are provided in Appendix B
+  * Additional results and analyses in Appendix B
   * our measures also indicate transfer quality of different target/src languages for a given source/tgt language, for the tasks discussed here